A Complete Guide To The Fannie Mae HomeStyle Loans for Renovations

 - Mechanical upgrades and improvements (such as upgrading electrical or HVAC)

-HomeStyle loans can also be used to build accessory units, like a carriage house or garage apartment or to finish a basement for an in-law suite.
+HomeStyle loans can also be used to build accessory dwelling units, like a carriage house or garage apartment or to finish a basement for an in-law suite.

 - Tearing down a home